Reply-to-List, or Reply-to-All?

 then you should always play it safe and use "Reply to All".

-discussion is considered to be extremely rude by some people.
+discussion is considered to be extremely rude by some

 Public vs. Private replies